Fundamentals of Health Information Technology

 When do I have to pay for the program?

-The tuition is due the Friday before classes start, unless you have already established a payment plan with us.
+The tuition is due five days before classes start, unless you have already established a payment plan with us.

 What is the program's refund policy?